-I’ve never really liked Indian food.
-Then again, I’m clearly ignorant.
+I’ve never really liked Indian food until I went to Kahani Restaurant.
+I’m clearly ignorant.
 We’re talking a country of 3.2 million square kilometres in size, and with 1.4 billion people.
 Having never been to India, do I have a right to say I don’t like Indian food, with all the variety and nuance that a country of such immense size must surely include?
 Surely not.

 Rather, what I mean is, I’ve never really liked the narrow form of Indian food that British takeaways sell as Indian food.
 In honesty, I don’t know anything about Indian food.
 Nor had I ever properly experienced it.

 That was all set to change as I visited London’s Kahani restaurant, where Michelin awarded chef Peter Joseph practices his craft.
 Located in Chelsea, it is just a few steps down towards the dining room where beautiful lighting and décor is calming and classy.

 I began the evening with a Tandoori Ananas; a spiced rum pineapple cocktail that was energising, powerful and bold.
 Delicious and a good way to open the taste buds as I awaited the upcoming delights.